 Inari is one of the gods of the Shinto religion – the patron of rice and business and is worshiped by merchants and businessmen for wealth.
 Each of the Torii at Fushimi Inari is donated by a company and is replaced every ten years, though we did spot Torii that were looking a little worse for wear and others that had been removed from their spots.

 The sheer number of Torii gates at Fushimi Inari Taisho has resulted in a very long winding path that snakes up the slope.
 The further you walk and the higher you climb, the less people you will get photobombing you.
 Some bits have more densely packed Torii while others were more spaced out.

 Anyway there are just SO many torii we didn’t want to walk all that way.
 Also, it was starting to get a bit dark with the sun setting so we only only got a little past the first toilet sign (in the middle of the picture) before we decided to turn back.
 We did take a look around the place a bit more before we left.

-Overall Fushimi Inari is a nice stopover, especially if you’re all ‘templed-out’ from the various temples that Tokyo has to offer.
-The Torii gates are a sight to see and it’s quite convenient to get to, so I’m quite glad we stopped by here even though we hadn’t planned to originally…
+Overall Fushimi Inari is a nice stopover, especially if you’re all ‘templed-out’ from the various other temples that Tokyo has to offer.
+The Torii gates are a sight to see and it’s quite convenient to get to, so I’m quite glad we stopped by here even though we hadn’t planned to originally.

 Fushimi Inari is a 10 minute ride (140 yen) along the JR Nara Line from Kyoto main station, and you’re right in front of the shrine once you exit the station.
 You can also take the Keihan Electric Railway line, which is a little bit further, about 5 mins away from the shrine.
-We took the Keihan line to Gion, took about 10 mins and 200 yen.
+We took the Keihan line to Gion that took about 10 mins and 200 yen.